Leading order magnetic field dependence of conductivities in anomalous hydrodynamics

 {\ There is however a small caveat to the above discussion.
 As alluded to previously the hydrostatic configuration of the system is defined by a Killing vector $V^{\mu}$.
 Typically, one identifies $V^{\mu} / \sqrt{-V^2} = u^{\mu}$ in the hydrostatic limit and this defines the thermodynamic frame.
 When the vector field $B^{\mu} \sim \mathcal{O}(\partial^{0})$ however, there is the option to modify this canonical definition e.g. $u^{\mu} = 1/c_{0} \left( V^{\mu} / \sqrt{-V^2} + c_{1} \mu B^{\mu} \right)$ where $c_{0}$ is a normalisation constant so that $u_{\mu} u^{\mu}=-1$ and $c_{1}$ a parameter that can be tuned to set $\mathcal{Q}^{\mu}=0$ - which is part of the definition of the Landau frame \footnote{We thank Ashish Shukla for suggesting this to us.}.
 However, the resultant expressions look like the Landau frame only if we include the magnetic field up to $\mathcal{O}(B)$ in amplitude i.e. $T^{\mu \nu} u_{\nu} = - \epsilon u^{\mu} + \mathcal{O}(B^2)$ and $J^{\mu} u_{\mu} = - n + \mathcal{O}(B^2)$.
 One can of course work with these expressions, although again the Landau frame is out of reach.}

 \textit{Discussion.} {\ It becomes clear from our work that to find anomalous effects in transport with order one magnetic fields one must work to at least order two in derivatives.
-However, this does not necessarily mean that ${\cal O}(\partial^2)$ hydrodynamics exhibits frame-independent conductivities, which would again signal a pathology of the theory.
-To avoid this issue altogether, we then suggest one should always work with a magnetic field that is order zero in derivatives, i.e. an integral part of the thermodynamics.
+However, this derivative counting for $B$ would just shift the issue of frame-ambiguities in the conductivities at order $\mathcal{O}(\partial^3)$.
+To avoid this issue altogether, and indirectly to permit a characterization of transport at larger values of $B$, we suggest one should always work with a magnetic field that is order zero in derivatives, i.e. an integral part of the thermodynamics.
 Any hydrodynamic frame build upon such an ideal fluid will then give conductivities which are well-defined and not frame-dependent.}